Technologicat/mcpyrate/README.md

 ## Understanding the code

 We follow the `mcpy` philosophy that macro expanders aren't rocket science.
 We keep things as explicit and compact as reasonably possible.
-However, the extra features do cost some codebase size, and we also tolerate a small amount of extra complexity, if it improves the programmer [UX](https://en.wikipedia.org/wiki/User_experience).
+However, the extra features do cost some codebase size.
+We also tolerate a small amount of extra complexity, if it improves the programmer [UX](https://en.wikipedia.org/wiki/User_experience).

 For a clean overview of the core design, look at [mcpy](https://github.com/delapuente/mcpy), version 2.0.0.
 Of the parts that come from it, its `visitors` is our [`core`](mcpyrate/core.py) (the `BaseMacroExpander`), its `core` is our [`expander`](mcpyrate/expander.py) (the actual `MacroExpander`), and its `import_hooks` is our [`importer`](mcpyrate/importer.py).
 Its `BaseMacroExpander.ismacro` method is our `BaseMacroExpander.isbound`, because that method checks for a raw string name, not an AST structure.
 The rest should be clear.